-Inflate the balloon for the body leaving about six inches of uninflated balloon at its end (click here to learn about balloon pumps).
+Inflate the balloon for the body leaving about six inches of uninflated balloon at its end.
 Note that the inflation level and making the balloon come out “right” or "even," when you’re done is rather tricky with this balloon animal.

 You’ll have to experiment with the uninflated portion to discover what works best for you.
 And don’t worry if the balloon animal doesn’t come out perfectly with a single balloon.
 You can always cut off the original balloon before you make the "ears" in step six, and add a second one of the same color.
 In fact, there’s an advantage to doing this, which I’ll explain later.

 Make a small pinch twist followed by a basic twist about two and a half inches in length.
 Follow this with two small basic twists, about an inch in length and secure it with a lock twist.